leonidas/transparency/README.md

 </div>
 ```

-**Note:** In order to avoid security hacks, e.g., setting `onclick` attributes for links, only following attributes can be set:
+**Note:** In order to avoid security hacks, e.g., setting `onclick` handlers for links, only following attributes can be set:
 `id`, `class`, `src`, `alt`, `href` and `data-*`

 ### Iterating over a list (look ma', no loops!)